Concentration for random product formulas: Discussion and outlook

-The authors want to thank John Preskill and Yuan Su for valuable inputs and inspiring discussions.
-Earl Campbell and Nathan Wiebe provided insightful comments, as well as encouraging feedback.
-Finally, we would like to thank the anonymous reviewers for in-depth comments and suggestions.
+The authors want to thank John Preskill and Yuan Su for their valuable input and inspiring discussions.
+Earl Campbell and Nathan Wiebe provided insightful comments and encouraging feedback.
+We would especially like to thank Richard Allen and Angus Lowe for pointing out a significant gap in the proof of Lemma 3.4 and Richard Allen and Haimeng Zhao for proposing an elegant proof that fixed the claim with only an additional factor of 2.
+We are also grateful to Soonwon Choi for relaying this message.
+Finally, we would like to thank the anonymous reviewers for their in-depth comments and suggestions.
 CC is thankful for Physics TA Relief Fellowship at Caltech.
 HH is supported by the Kortschak Scholars Program.
 RK acknowledges funding from ONR Award N00014-17-1-2146 and ARO Award W911NF121054).
 JAT gratefully acknowledges funding from the ONR Awards N00014-17-1-2146 and N00014-18-1-2363 and from NSF Award 1952777.

 \onecolumngrid